CP25/34: ESG ratings: proposed approach to regulation

 From 29 June 2028, any firm wishing to provide certain types of ESG ratings in the UK will need FCA authorisation.

-We are consulting on proposed rules and guidance for the regulation of ESG ratings providers, following recent legislation from HM Treasury to bring ESG ratings within our regulatory perimeter.
+We have consulted on proposed rules and guidance for the regulation of ESG ratings providers, following recent legislation from HM Treasury to bring ESG ratings within our regulatory perimeter.

 We want to: